-1st Apron (left one) from Summit Lake Cirque.
+This route is on the 1st Apron (left one) from Summit Lake Cirque.
 This route sketchily described in Peter Hubbel's Front Range Crags.
-An interesting adventure.
-Bigger than you might guess and steeper than it looks.
-30min approach.
+It is an interesting adventure, is bigger than you might guess, and climbs steeper than it looks.
+It requires a 30 minute approach.
 Due to fair bit of snow, the start can vary.

 P1.
 We traversed in from the left towards the obvious, big, left-facing dihedral.
 This 1st pitch (?300 feet) involved a bit of simul-climbing on low-angled slab with spots of 5.7 R to a belay near an overlap.
 There is a pin near here.

 P2.
 We went up and left into a crack to a stance.
-Here decipher a perplexing, runout slab 5.9 to a ledge, traverse R into a dihedral which can be alpine (a bit loose and licheny), 160 feet. #2 and #3 Friends useful at this semi-hanging belay.
+Here decipher a perplexing, runout slab 5.9 to a ledge, traverse right into a dihedral which can be alpine (a bit loose and licheny), 160 feet. #2 and #3 Friends are useful at this semi-hanging belay.

 P3.
 Fire up dihedral to a ledge with fixed wires, up a steep section to a semihanging belay in a sort-of nook below a bulging bit.
-Wires, #3.5 & #1.5 Friends useful for belay.
+Wires and #3.5 & #1.5 Friends are useful for belay.

-P5-7 or 8.
-About 600 feet more of easy rock to the top.
-About 1400 feet of roped climbing in all.
-Fair bit of fixed gear on the route, probably from someone's epic.
+It is about 1400 feet of roped climbing in all.
+There is a fair bit of fixed gear on the route, probably from someone's epic.

 Yep, a wee bit harder than the 2nd or 3rd Apron.
 Hitchhike or walk down the hiking trail to the left.